MohamedYislam/BE-NC-News-Project/README.md

     npm install

-Then add two new files
+Then create 2 new files

- an **.env.test** file containing
+ a **.env.test** file containing

     PGDATABASE=nc_news_test
-and a **.env.development** file
+and a **.env.development** file with

     PGDATABASE=nc_news

-Following this to create and seed the database run
+To create and seed the database in the terminal run

     npm run setup-dbs
     npm run seed

-The minimimum requirement to run this database is
+To run the tests

+    npm run test